by Laura Burkhardt

 What are the consequences of closure?

 The solution for disposing of municipal solid waste is not simple.
 At the present time we see recycling and reduction, while not a complete replacement for the WTE facility, as the best actions to take.
-Each of us must focus on reducing, reusing, and recycling, while using every possible means — messaging, lawsuits, protests, all types of media — to persuade institutions and governments to do the same.
+We must take action as individuals to reduce our own solid waste streams, and we must advocate for companies and industries to do the same on a large scale.

 Laura Burkhardt is a member of Sierra Club and works with the Sleepy Hollow Environmental Advisory Committee.
 The opinions expressed here are solely those of the author.